This is one of a two-part series. You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 git push origin main

 It looks like the application fails the tests in the new test suite.
 The test reports reveal that in the first scenario, Alice successfully deleted Bob’s account.
-To make things even more interesting, because we deleted Bob’s account, the API returned 404
+To make things even more interesting, because you deleted Bob’s account, the API returned 404

 responses in the second and third scenarios.

 Imagine that it turns out you still need to write the code for this feature and that you forgot to run the tests locally before pushing them to the central repository.
 This scenario may seem contrived, but the truth is that mistakes like this happen.
-Having an automated testing process prevents these kinds of human error.
+Having an automated testing process prevents this kind of human error.
 Because a layer of tests must be passed before the update is deployed, this nightmare will never get past the test environment.

 Open src/services/users/users.hooks.js